-Students and employees are prohibited from unlawfully manufacturing, distributing, possessing, or using any drug made illegal as a matter of federal, state, or local laws or illegally possessing or using alcohol while on University property or misusing alcohol while participating in any University or work-related activity outside the University or workplace.
-Violation of this policy will subject students or employees to corrective action up to and including dismissal or termination of employment.
+Students and employees are prohibited from unlawfully manufacturing, distributing, possessing, selling or using any drug made illegal as a matter of federal, state, or local laws or illegally possessing, selling, or using alcohol while on University property or misusing alcohol while participating in any University or work-related activity outside the University or workplace.
+Violation of this policy will subject students or employees to corrective action up to and including dismissal or termination of employment, as outlined in the Student Conduct Policy and the Employee Handbook, respectively.
 In addition, a violation may result in local, state, and/or federal criminal charges.